JoeNibe/JoeNibe.github.io/_posts/vulnhub/2020-02-16-fristileaks #1.3.md

 # Nmap done at Sun Feb 16 00:31:08 2020 -- 1 IP address (1 host up) scanned in 14.25 seconds
 ```

-So all we have is a web serve on port 80.
-Checking out the urls in robot.txt just returns a image stating that we are looking at the wrong url.
+So all we have is a web server on port 80.
+Checking out the urls in `robot.txt` just returns a image stating that we are looking at the wrong url.
 Other enumeration methods turned up empty or useless results.
 I was banging my head against the wall looking for any possible attack avenue.
 In the end I has to go online to look for some hints.
 Turns out that there is a directory named `fristi`.
 How the hell was I supposed to find that?.
 Mahn I hate this kind of ctf challenges.
 So anyways lets see whats in there.

 ![image1]({{ site.url }}{{ site.baseurl }}/assets/images/vulnhubimg/fristileaks/login.png){: .align-center}